project-imas/encrypted-core-data/README.md

   - CWE-311: Missing Encryption of Sensitive Data
 2. SQLite database file protected with 4 digit system passcode
   - CWE-326: Inadequate Encryption Strength

 # Caveat
 This library is a work in progress and will probably not work in every case or with highly complex models.
+There is also what I believe to be a bug in the implementation of `NSIncrementalStoreNode` and its use through the Core Data framework.
+I have an open DTS ticket with Apple and am working on this.
+The issue can be seen by changing the value of and searching for `USE_CUSTOM_NODE_CACHE` in `CMDEncryptedSQLiteStore.m`.

 # Project Setup